 Over the course of the workshop, the trainer will speak to the group about a variety of different subjects related to contemporary adult life and he or she will suggest a point of view, or way of thinking, about these subjects.
 The purpose of these discussions is not for you to agree with what is said, or adopt the trainer’s point of view, but rather to provide you with an opportunity to clarify your own attitudes and ways of thinking.
 In this way, you may become more aware of your values, your direction in life, and what you are committed to.
 You will also be encouraged to share and to become more effective in group situations, with the intention of improving the quality of your communications within your communities and with your colleagues, friends, and family.

 During the workshop, you will be asked to participate in several one-on-one interactions with other participants, which we call dyads.
-In a dyad, you may be asked to answer a series of questions, complete statements, describe something that happened to you, or assume a particular body posture.
+In a dyad, you may be asked to answer a series of questions, complete statements, and share about some of your daily challenges.
 Dyads provide opportunities to look honestly at specific personal issues, discuss new insights, and to support your partner in doing so as well.

 In a mingle, you will move about the training room, having brief interactions with many different people.
 As in dyads, your communication with other people during mingles is specific to that exercise.